West Lake Forest, Illinois: History

 Furthermore, in 1957, under the leadership of Mayor Elliott Donnelley, Lake Forest facilitated the annexation of land in Vernon Township south of Everett Road, much of which was part of the former Albert Lasker estate.
 This move was significant, as the construction of the Tri-State Tollway shortly thereafter established a natural western boundary for Lake Forest, influencing subsequent development patterns.
 Gradually, over time, the name of Everett was changed to West Lake Forest.

 Further residential development continued for much of the late 20th century.
 The vast majority of farms were sold to development companies who constructed numerous new single family homes.
-This led to the City of Lake Forest passing a zoning ordinance in an attempt to prohibit what they believed were homes that were too large for the lot that they sat on in December of 1988.
+This led to the City of Lake Forest passing a zoning ordinance in an attempt to prohibit what they believed were homes that were too large for the lot that they sat on in December 1988.

 Today, West Lake Forest contains a central shopping district situated around the West Lake Forest Train Station, which features shops, businesses, and private office space, as well as Saint Patrick's Church, which consists of an older building, built in 1910, and a new building, built in 1998.